 Judo emphasizes free practice with a partner, known as Randori, as part of the basic curriculum.
 This is important for real life situations, as you become used to utilizing the techniques you learn on real people, not just invisible opponents like many other martial arts.
 Besides these important points, Judo also enhances a practitioner’s balance, coordination, ruggedness and kinesthetic awareness.

-If you live in the greater Abington area and are interested in learning this exceptional martial art, then contact Sinmoo Martial Arts Academy today!
+If you live in the greater Northeast Philadelphia area and are interested in learning this exceptional martial art, then contact Sinmoo Martial Arts Academy today!